 - Capital City: Jakarta (population: 10.1 million)

-US citizens and most nationalities need a visa for Indonesia travel.
-You can obtain a 30-day visa-on-arrival in airports for US $25, but not at all seaports.
-The visa-on-arrival can be extended one time for an additional 30 days while in Indonesia.
+Citizens of the United States and most nationalities need a visa for Indonesia travel.
+You can obtain a free 30-day visa exemption upon arrival in many airports, including Bali and Jakarta.
+This freebie cannot be extended.
+If you think you'll stay longer than 30 days, you'll need to pay $35 for a visa on arrival in the airport.
+The visa-on-arrival can be extended for an additional 30 days while in Indonesia.

-Ports of entry around Indonesia maintain different rules; your safest bet is to apply for a tourist visa before entering Indonesia.
+Ports of entry around Indonesia maintain different rules.
+If you will be arriving overland or in a small airport from another point in Southeast Asia, your safest bet is to apply for a tourist visa at an Indonesian consulate before entering Indonesia.

 Money in Indonesia